swimmingly/yodrew.github.io/_pages/psych.md

 Trouble is, germs don't always result in the disease associated with them.
 They aren't always present in it.
 And getting rid of them doesn't always get rid of the disease.
 So much for the germ theory.

-On the other hand, distinct patterns emerge among those who suffer.
-Those who don't exhibit quite different patterns in their vital factors, history, and lifestyle.
-The differences reveal the ordinary character of the causes of disease.
+On the other hand, a distinct pattern of vital factors, history, and lifestyle can be detected in those who suffer and a quite different one in those who don't.
+The differences reveal the decisive causes and their ordinary character.
 In response, medicine continually moves the goalposts by inventing new diagnoses.
 Logic does not apply to holy war.

-The people tire of this hairsplitting.
+Some people tire of this hairsplitting.
 They just want to be well so they can get on with their lives.
 They quit the doctors, strike out on their own, and hope for the best.
 Medicine is astoundingly harmful[^1].
 Even doing nothing often works better.

 The hygienist's rational and benevolent view of disease keeps him cool as a cucumber.
 He does not react.
 He observes.
 He studies.
-Disease is a normal function of an organism under poor conditions, so one cooperate with it.
-It is not a foreign entity to attack and expel.
+Disease is a normal function of an organism under poor conditions to cooperate with, not a foreign entity to attack and expel.
 Hygiene makes the time necessary to correct allopathy's drunken imbalances with careful etiology (study of causes).

 This reveals the poor conditions and the ordinary ways to correct them.
-Indeed, a client of a hygienist is really a student and soon learns to take care of himself, then his family and neighbors.
+Indeed, a careful client of a hygienist is really a student and soon learns to take care of himself, then his family and neighbors.
 It's open source health care.
 Viral, so to speak.

 ##### seven stages of disease